|

 algorithm like time or memory needed given the problem size or number of

+objects.
 How the rules are ordered is of obvious importance.
 A set of rules may

 be established to work back from the conclusion to the evidence and is